 However, I have been proven wrong.

 I suppose that the yard sale and other cheap (and used) puzzles may be missing pieces.
-Don’t you hate that?
-And my seashell photography is unique to my stores, so these puzzles won’t be sold everywhere.
-I guess my customers think they are worth the price.
+And my seashell photography is unique to my stores, so these puzzle pictures can’t be found anywhere else.
+Everyone likes a tropical scene, and creating one yourself is fun.

-And puzzles are a calm way to spend time with the family – especially on a rainy day.
-Shut off the TV and work together to make a masterpiece.
+Puzzles are a calm way to spend time with the family – especially on a rainy day.
+Shut off the TV and work together to make a little masterpiece.

 If you are staying at a beach in a very hot location, the middle of the day is a good time to take a break from the sun.
 Have a drink and work on a pretty, seashell puzzle.